 Located at the front of your thigh, the rectus femoris, vastus lateralis, vastus medialis and sartorius comprise the four muscles of your quadriceps, and all four muscles influence movement at the knee.
 The rectus femoris, the largest of the four, crosses over the hip and works with the iliopsoas muscle, located in the pelvic floor, to produce hip flexion.

-When quadriceps muscles are overworked from athletic movements like jumping, running or weight training, they can become tight and inelastic and exert imbalanced tension at the joints.
-Sitting, and standing with the knees hyper-extended, can also produce tightness in the quadriceps.
+When quadriceps muscles are overworked from athletic movements such as jumping, running or weight training, they can become tight and inelastic and exert imbalanced tension at the joints.
+Standing with the knees hyper-extended, as well as spending long times sitting, can also produce tightness in the quadriceps.
 When tight quadriceps are accompanied by weak hamstrings, you have all the ingredients for an ACL injury.

 Hip Flexor Tightness

-When this happens, the hip flexors exert force on the pelvis, causing it to tilt forward, or anteriorly, throwing the hips out of alignment.
-An anterior pelvic tilt increases the lordotic curve of the low back, causing the vertebrae to become compressed, and hyperextending the knees.
+When this happens, the hip flexors exert force on the pelvis, causing it to tilt forward and throwing the hips out of alignment.
+An anterior pelvic tilt increases the curve of the low back, compressing the vertebrae and hyperextending the knees.
 Tight hip flexors can lead to back and knee pain, and can promote inefficient movement during sports that can lead to injury.